Dance, Monster!: Fifty Selected Poems. Insomniac Press

 I am interested in how lyricism

 mclennan’s poems work to explore the particularity of the moments in which the other becomes a part of oneself. “dictionary of touch” is one of the most profoundly lyri- cal and cadenced works in the collection, with an estranged sense of the capacity of love to open expansively to the meaning of small gestures.
 Through this poem, the idea of reciprocity and mutual understanding is incited:

 of meaning, shadowing

 we have figured out. what

 we already know.

 The disparity between what we have learned and what we have to learn is part of the processional core of mclennan’s new book, an avid exploration of the materials, the moments, the changes we undergo through love. mclennan’s style courses through the collection; the thematic energy which he devotes to his poetic is exceedingly renewing.
-The poems are referential, meditative spaces in which the history of love is imagined through literary antecedents, subjective presences, and technological complexes, and pits mclennan’s love as testament to his development, as personal and poetic.
+The poems are referential, meditative spaces in which the history of love is imagined through literary antecedents, subjective presences, and technological complexes and pits mclennan’s love as testament to his development, personal and poetic.